GoogleCloudPlatform/migrate-to-containers/guides/tomcat-multi-apps-with-httpd-proxy/README.md

 ## Begin your migration journey
 Your migration journey consist of a number of steps:
 1. [Prepare](1-prepare/README.md) - In this step you will prepare your environment by installing MySQL and Tomcat VMs, building and deploying the application and then installing Migrate to Containers.
-2. [Assess](2-assess/README.md) - In the assess step, you will run the Migrate to Containers fit assessment and assess whether or not your MySQL and Tomcat workloads are good fit for containerization.
+2. [Assess](2-assess/README.md) - In the assess step, you will run the Migration Center discovery client CLI and assess whether or not your MySQL and Tomcat workloads are good fit for containerization.
 3. [Migrate your MySQL](3-migrate-db/README.md) - In the first migrate step you will migrate your MySQL VM into a container and generate Day2 artifacts which can later be used in modern CI/CD pipelines.
 4. [Migrate your Tomcat applications](4-migrate-tomcat/README.md) - In the second migrate step you will migrate your Tomcat applications into containers and generate Day2 artifacts which can later be used in modern CI/CD pipelines.
 5. [Deploy](5-deploy/README.md) - In the deploy step you will deploy your migrated workloads into a GKE cluster and verify that your applications are working as expected.